Staff

 Lorie was born in Sarnia, Ontario and moved to B.C., in 1991.
 She has lived in three different areas of B.C., where the Comox Valley is her favourite and home.
 She is the proud mom of 4 adult children.
 During their growing up years, she homeschooled them until the end of grade 9.
 She had given up her education in her younger years for her family and had dreamed of going back to school.
 In 2020, she enrolled at Vancouver Island University.
 Two years later, she graduated with two certifications: Educational Assistant and Community Support Worker.
 She started working at Beaufort Association for Inclusion in Action in 2021 and now provides 1:1 and global support in Quest.

-Lorie’s expertise is with communications aides and her patience in coping with unique behaviours and challenging situations which has her dubbed as ‘the autism whisperer’.
+Lorie’s expertise is with communications aides and her patience in coping with unique behaviours and challenging situations has her dubbed as ‘the autism whisperer’.
+Lorie is also responsible for our social media.

 The best part of her job is the hugs, the laughter, and being a part of the new milestones our Participants achieve.
 In her off-time, she can be found singing with a community choir, walking trails, kayaking, exploring new local places, capturing the beauty of nature through photography, and traveling to visit her kids and their significant others.
 Her life has been topped off with the Nana bragging rights for 3 little ones.